Tpulls/Video-Rentals/README.md

 This project was solely created by Thomas Pullar.
 Assistance was provided by one of the TAFE Teachers, who will not be named for privacy reasons.

-This project will serve as a template for ToolsRental the final project (Not on GitHub).
+This project will serve as a template for ToolsRental the final project (Workshop Rentals).

 Code has been appropriately commented.
 If any confusions comes from the code refer to "Support or Contact"